tuntpavee/Intro_algo_mini_project/README.md

 The graph below visualizes the performance difference when attempting to reach 5 specific targets:

 ![Comparison Result](./result.png)
-*(Make sure to add your image file to the repo and update this path)*

 | Metric | A* (Straight-line) | Zigzag (Strided) | Analysis |
 | :--- | :--- | :--- | :--- |